 Usually, homes are not designed keeping the elderly in mind.
 Elderly people have special needs and your home should have some elder friendly features, for their comfort, so that they can move around easily.
 Homes which are designed for older people should be easy to maintain.
 Kitchen, bedroom, living room – all the spaces inside the home should be designed in a way that the elderly can negotiate easily.
+Striving to anticipate any misfortunes through reimagining those spaces at home could increase your chances.
+For instance, placing Grab Bars right where is needed could facilitate elders’ motion and double their safety.
 Here are 10 design tips which will make your home friendly for your older relatives:

 As people get older, they get upset when they cannot do the things they were used to doing.
 Even a simple thing as making themselves a cup of coffee or tea, or making their own dinner or helping the family cook dinner.
 To help them be as independent as possible, you can make a few modifications in the kitchen.
 Install a tap with a flexible hose, which could be pulled out.
 It can also have a level handle.
 Appliances like induction cookers can keep them safe.
 There should be space enough to maneuver their wheelchairs, install sinks and desks, which have knee clearance, and make everything reachable for them.

 Raised entry ways are not good when there are elders in the home.
 They usually move around using canes and wheelchairs, which cannot enter the home over raised thresholds.
 The entryway is their connection to the world – if they want to go out to buy groceries or attend social events etc so their life would be very difficult if they had difficulty moving in and out of the house.

 The walkway from the driveway or sidewalk to the entry of the house should have no steps, and should not be sloping either, so that an elder person who uses a wheelchair can enter your home easily.